FreeCAD/FreeCAD-documentation/wiki/Tracker.md

 ## Submitting patches

-In case you have programmed a bug fix, an extension or something else that can be of public use in FreeCAD, create a patch using the Git diff tool and submit it on the same tracker (file it as *patch*).
+In case you have programmed a bug fix, an extension or something else that can be of public use in FreeCAD, submit your patch as a \"Pull Request\" at [GitHub](https://github.com/FreeCAD/FreeCAD).

-Addendumː FreeCAD development has switched to the [GitHub](https://github.com/FreeCAD/FreeCAD) development model so the workflow for submitting patches has been greatly enhanced/streamlined by submitting Pull Requests.

-1. Open a forum thread in the [Developer subforum](https://forum.freecadweb.org/viewforum.php?f=10) to announce and discuss your patch.
+1. For a large, complex, or behavior-changing submission, open a forum thread in the [Developer subforum](https://forum.freecadweb.org/viewforum.php?f=10) to announce and discuss your patch.
+For small bugfixes this is not necessary.
 2. Submit your Pull Request (PR) to the [FreeCAD GitHub repo](http://github.com/FreeCAD/FreeCAD).
-Be sure to link to the forum thread in the git commit summary.
+The PR submission message will be pre-filled with a checklist for you to follow to ensure that your submission has the best chance at speedy acceptance.
 If you haven\'t worked with `git` before or are unfamiliar with submitting a PR to github, please read our introduction to [github](Source_code_management.md) wiki page.
-3. Paste the PR link in to the forum thread for the devs/testers to test.
-4. Be present for the discussion so that your code can potentially be merged more effectively.
+3. Be present for the discussion, both in the forum and in the GitHub pull request, so that your code can potentially be merged more effectively.

-**NOTEː** the FreeCAD community recommends to first discuss any large revision to the source code in advance to save everyone time.

 ## Requesting merge